ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 As described in {{I-D.ietf-core-oscore-groupcomm}}, Group OSCORE is used to protect CoAP group communication {{I-D.ietf-core-groupcomm-bis}}, which can employ, for example, IP multicast as underlying data transport.
 This relies on a Group Manager, which is responsible for managing an OSCORE group and enables the group members to exchange CoAP messages secured with Group OSCORE.
 The Group Manager can be responsible for multiple groups, coordinates the joining process of new group members, and is entrusted with the distribution and renewal of group keying material.

-This document is an application profile of {{I-D.ietf-ace-key-groupcomm}}, which itself builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}.
+This document is an application profile of {{I-D.ietf-ace-key-groupcomm}}, which itself builds on the ACE framework for Authentication and Authorization {{RFC9200}}.
 Message exchanges among the participants as well as message formats and processing follow what specified in {{I-D.ietf-ace-key-groupcomm}} for provisioning and renewing keying material in group communication scenarios, where Group OSCORE is used to protect CoAP group communication.

 ## Terminology {#ssec-terminology}